use-inkubator/Ecosystem-Grants/applications/Bright_Disputes.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Bounty Program?**  personal recommendation from W3F team
+**How did you hear about the Bounty Program?**  personal recommendation from W3F Grants team

-Additionally to the Dispute module, we've been researching the potential use case for it.
+In addition to the Dispute module, we've been researching the potential use case for it.
 We've already started to develop a POC for private funding bounties mechanism, using WASM and IPFS.
-We see this as potential showcase and next step for Bright Disputes.
+We see this as a potential showcase and next step for Bright Disputes.